JackHanke/JackHanke/README.md

-# Welcome to my GitHub page.
+# Welcome to my GitHub page 👾.

 ## I usually commit work on machine learning and mathematics.
 I also have a passion for educational outreach on these topics.